Cardiovascular Disease Epidemiology Training Program

-The strengths of the program include the existing depth of interest and expertise in cardiovascular disease epidemiology at the Johns Hopkins Medical Institutions, as well as the enthusiasm, commitment, and experience in training and mentorship of the Program Director (Dr. Josef Coresh), Program Co-director (Dr. Selvin) and program faculty.
+The strengths of the program include the existing depth of interest and expertise in cardiovascular disease epidemiology at the Johns Hopkins Medical Institutions, as well as the enthusiasm, commitment, and experience in training and mentorship of the Program Director (Dr. Josef Coresh), Program Co-director (Dr. Elizabeth Selvin) and program faculty.
 Many trainees are based in the Welch Center for Prevention, Epidemiology and Clinical Research and are mentored by individuals active in both population-based and clinical research.
 Among other outstanding collaborations, the program benefits from close ties with the Johns Hopkins University divisions of General Internal Medicine, Cardiology and Endocrinology.

 Tuition and stipend funding for doctoral candidates and post-doctoral trainees (Masters after MD, or another degree or research after a PhD) is available on a merit basis through an NIH training program for US citizens or permanent residents.

-Featured publications of the Cardiovascular Disease Epidemiology Training Program
+Publications of the Cardiovascular Disease Epidemiology Training Program

 Training grant support should be acknowledged whenever appropriate (papers, presentations, CV).
-The recommended text for papers is: Dr. Smith was supported by National Heart, Lung, and Blood Institute grant 5T32HL007024, or this study was supported by grant 5T32HL007024
+The recommended text for papers is: Dr. Smith was supported by National Heart, Lung, and Blood Institute grant T32HL007024, or this study was supported by grant T32HL007024